naveenslog/sonar-export/readme.md

         python main.py

-2. Upon successful execution, an Excel file named after your project (e.g., `hdb-backend-lo.xlsx`) will be created in the current directory, containing the scraped data.
+2. Upon successful execution, an Excel file named after your project (e.g., `data.xlsx`) will be created in the current directory, containing the scraped data.

 Features
 --------